 Roleplaying games are my favourite for a reason.
 The escapism they provide is more than just therapeutic, it’s necessary.
-The real world can be a tiresome place, so the ability to switch off and become someone else for a bit is actually really productive for a creative person.
+The real world can be a tiresome place, so the ability to switch off and become someone else for a bit is quite productive for a creative person.

 The Elder Scrolls V: Skyrim

-2011 was an important year in many ways, but perhaps the most notable of all is that it was the year that Skyrim was released upon the world.
-This game is possibly my favourite ever roleplaying game, and it’s racked up almost as much of my free time as playing WoW has.
+2011 was a notable year for games.
+Mostly, because it was the year that The Elder Scrolls V: Skyrim was released upon the world.
+This game is possibly my favourite ever roleplaying game, and it’s racked up an incredible amount of my free time.
 It’s also one of the best-loved titles in gaming history and continues to be popular to this day.

-Skyrim had a massive graphical update in 2016 with the release of Skyrim: Special Edition in order to remaster the game for newer consoles such as Xbox One, PS4 and Windows.
-Plus if you enjoy modifications (mods) in your gameplay, Skyrim has a thriving community of creatives who create free downloadable modifications to add to the game.
+Skyrim had a massive graphical update in 2016 with the release of Skyrim: Special Edition to remaster the game for Xbox One, PS4 and Windows.
+Also, Skyrim has a thriving community of creatives who create free downloadable modifications to add to the game.
 These all work to enhance your experience and level up your gameplay, which is one of the things that has kept the game so popular despite the passing of time.

-If you’re looking for immersive gameplay and storytelling to go alongside your adventures, Skyrim is a fantastic way to venture into the world of roleplaying games.
+If you’re looking for immersive gameplay and engaging storytelling to go alongside your adventures, Skyrim is one of the best roleplaying games in history.

 The Elder Scrolls Online

-Another instalment in The Elder Scrolls series, ESO (Elder Scrolls Online) is, you guessed it, an online multiplayer fantasy game based in the Elder Scrolls universe.
-Set on the same continent, albeit further south, as Skyrim, ESO gives players the opportunity to explore and adventure alongside other online players from around the world at the same time.
+Another instalment in The Elder Scrolls series, ESO (The Elder Scrolls Online) is an online multiplayer fantasy game based in the Elder Scrolls universe.
+Set on the same continent as Skyrim, ESO allows players to explore and adventure alongside other online players around the world.

-The main difference with ESO is that it falls into the MMORPG (massively multiplayer online roleplaying game) category as opposed to Skyrim’s singular style of play.
-The multiplayer aspect of ESO is great, but can also take a bit of getting used to, as can some of the dungeon and battleground aspects of the game.
-However, for first or third-person gameplay alone, it’s another exciting chapter in the Elder Scrolls saga.
+The main difference with ESO is that it’s an MMORPG (massively multiplayer online roleplaying game), whereas Skyrim is a single-player experience.
+The multiplayer aspect of ESO is great.
+However, it can take a bit of getting used to, as can some of the dungeon and battleground aspects of the game.
+Regardless, it’s another exciting chapter in the Elder Scrolls saga.

-The world of ESO is constantly evolving, with the latest expansion featuring the homeland of the Khajiit, Elsweyr, so there are always plenty of new areas to explore in the high-fantasy world of Tamriel.
+Additionally, as an online universe, the world of ESO is constantly evolving.
+Regular expansion content is released throughout the year to keep the action fresh and engaging.
+The latest expansion features the homeland of the Khajiit, Elsweyr.
+So, there are always plenty of new areas to explore in the high-fantasy world of Tamriel.

 World of Warcraft

-I’m a huge fan of World of Warcraft as you probably know by now.
-But there’s a very good reason for that.
+I’m a huge fan of World of Warcraft, and there’s a very good reason for that.
 It’s the same reason that it’s the world’s number-one MMORPG.
 It’s awesome.

-The central story of the game revolves around two feuding factions: the Horde and the Alliance.
-You get to pick your side when you create your character, and you can develop their abilities and experiences as you make your way through the massive (and I mean massive) world of Azeroth and beyond.
+The central story of World of Warcraft revolves around two feuding factions: the Horde and the Alliance.
+You get to pick your side when you create a character, and you can explore both sides of the conflict with different characters.
+You’ll develop your characters’ class abilities and experiences as you make your way through the massive (and I mean massive) world of Azeroth and beyond.

 Storytelling and lore are central to World of Warcraft, and you’ll soon find that you become emotionally invested in one, or maybe both of your chosen faction’s struggles and emotional conflicts.
 This is no ordinary ‘kill stuff, get rewards’ kind of game.
 You’ll find yourself immersed in the history and player advancement challenges.
-World of Warcraft also has Player versus Player (PVP) opportunities in the form of battleground and arena matches.
+World of Warcraft also has Player versus Player (PVP) content in the form of dedicated PvP servers, plus events such as battleground and arena matches.

-One of the things I like most about World of Warcraft is that you can play the first 20 levels for free to see if it’s the kind of roleplaying game you’ll actually enjoy playing.
+One of the things I like most about World of Warcraft is that you can play the first 20 levels for free.
+For newcomers, this is a great way to see if it’s the kind of roleplaying game you’ll enjoy playing.
 So really, there’s no reason not to give it a try.
-Be warned though, it can get addictive!

 Fable